History of Wycombe Wanderers F.C.: The amateur years (1921–1974)

 Even greater excitement had preceded it as the club made it to the FA Amateur Cup final at Wembley.
 St Albans City, Clapton and Hounslow Town were beaten and Ilford were the opponents for the quarter-final at East London sides Newbury Park ground.
 5,000 Wycombe fans travelled in torrential rain, and the pitch was a quagmire but the game went on.
 They watched a see-saw game that ended in a 3–3 draw and the replay a week later at Loakes Park saw 15,500 people squeeze in to see the home side win 2–0.
 The semi-final was played at Highbury, scene of the club's 1931 triumph and opponents Corinthian Casuals contributed fully to an incredible tussle, which enraptured the 28,197 crowd.
 Norman Kerruish gave Casuals a first-minute lead, but Paul Bates header home an equaliser just three minutes later.
 He gave the Blues the lead on 20 minutes but Jack Laybourne made it 2–2 on the half hour.
 Wycombe Captain Frank Westley hobbled off on the hour and were soon down to nine men when Frank Smith dislocated his shoulder.
 Goalkeeper Dennis Syrett then injured himself when he collided with a post.
 Westley returned to play on the wing, and his incredible strength and determination helped galvanise the team.
 With twenty minutes to go Paul Bates crossed for Len Worley to head home.
 With five minutes left Worley was put in on goal and he fired home to give the Wanderers a magnificent 4–2 win.

-An incredible crowd of 90,000, the largest a Wycombe team has ever played in front of, was at Wembley, with more than 15,000 from High Wycombe, to watch the final on 13 April 1957.
+A crowd of 90,000, the largest a Wycombe team has ever played in front of, was at Wembley, with more than 15,000 from High Wycombe, to watch the final on 13 April 1957.
 The opponents were, predictably, Bishop Auckland.
 Both sides kit colours clashed and were both obliged to change according to the rules.
 Both chose their red change colours, and Wycombe won the toss, with the Bishops choosing to wear white shirts with black shorts.
 They were still the hot-favourites and took the lead on 13 minutes through William Russell.
 The Wanderers managed to withstand more pressure and slowly fought their way back.
 On 38 minutes Wycombe grabbed an equaliser, Frank Smith fired home after a neat dummy.
 Unfortunately parity lasted just two minutes, Derek Lewin poking home from close range.
 The Wanderers came out in the second half and only Bishops goalkeeper Harry Sharratt denied them an equaliser, brilliantly saving from Worley and then stopping a Bates header.
 Bishop Auckland grabbed a decisive third goal on 71 minutes when Warren Bradley found the net through a crowd of players.
 A 3–1 defeat was hard to take but it was fair result.
 Thousands lined the streets of High Wycombe to greet the returning team and each player took a bow on the portico of the Red Lion Hotel.